syncfusion-content/uwp-docs/uwp/HeatMap/Getting-Started.md

 ### Creating HeatMap for Windows Store App

-TreeMap is available in the following assembly and namespace.
+HeatMap is available in the following assembly and namespace.

 Assembly: Syncfusion.SfHeatMap.UWP